PranayKr/Self-Driving-Car-Projects/WriteUp-Report.md

 As is evident from the above results that the lane lines appear parallel in the warped images thus validating that the perspective transform logic is working as expected.
 ### 4. Lane-Line pixels identification using Histogram Peak Calculation and Slding Windows Approach followed by fitting the pixels with a 2nd-order polynomial
+### Code Snapshots

+The code for this step is contained in the above displayed Code Cells (Cell numbers 15,16,17) of the Jupyter Notebook (Advanced_Lane_Detection.ipynb) located in CarND-Advanced-Lane-Lines/ folder and lines 277-323 of the python file Advanced_Lane_Detection.py) located in CarND-Advanced-Lane-Lines/ folder
+## Explanation of the logic for this step

+Below are the results achieved by applying the above algorithm to generate Perspective Transformed Images on generated Binary Threshold
+Images obtained from previous step

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.